FAQ

-A social enterprise is a business that trades primarily for social and environmental purposes.
+Social enterprise is defined as a business that trades primarily for social and environmental purposes.
 Social enterprises work in almost every industry in the UK, from health to transport to IT to recycling to education and employment.

-Some of them are very well known, like the Eden Project and The Phone Co-op.
-But there are many more without as a high a profile that are working across the UK and beyond to provide innovative solutions to some of the most pressing issues we face.
+Some of them are well known, like The Big Issue, Age UK Enterprises, Eden Project and Bristol Community Health.
+But there are many more which are not high profile that are working across the UK and beyond to provide innovative solutions to some of the most pressing issues we face.
+Read social enterprise case studies.

 Q. What is the Social Enterprise Mark?